-PHP Validator is a pseudo-compiler for PHP to help developers locate undefined functions and methods.
+PHP Pseudo Compiler is a validation tool for PHP developers (and a quality checker for end users) to locate undefined functions and methods.

-PHP Validator is a developer tool.
+PHP Pseudo Compiler is a developer tool.
 It scans the file you specify and determines whether you have undefined functions or methods.